coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 It is also very straight forward and clear to see all these datas by mapping all the address on to a map, which is extremely helpful for knowing where are these houses are, what is around them, rather than by putting each address into google maps.

 However this is just a starting point, there are so much more to explore, I can add more info on the map pop up window as I wish, if it is 4x2 or 3x2 house?
 How many garages do they have?
+There are some other suburbs also worth further looking into even their average house price is outside my budget range.
-I can also look deeper of other suburbs, what are the relationship between price and build year.
+I can also look into these suburbs, what are the relationship between price and build year.
 There are unlimited resource waiting for me to discover.